German ex-environment minister seeks to lead Merkel’s party

 Kramp-Karrenbauer’s announcement last week followed a scandal over the election of a state governor in the eastern region of Thuringia, backed by both regional CDU lawmakers and the far-right Alternative for Germany party.
 The local CDU lawmakers defied the national leadership’s wishes to avoid risking an alignment with the far-right.

-Merkel fired Roettgen as Germany’s environment minister in 2012 after he led the CDU to an embarrassingly heavy state election defeat in North Rhine-Westphalia, Germany’s most populous region, following a gaffe-marred campaign.
+Merkel fired Roettgen as environment minister in 2012 after he led the CDU to an embarrassingly heavy state election defeat in North Rhine-Westphalia, Germany’s most populous region, following a campaign marred by gaffes.

+Roettgen says he has learned from that defeat.
+He set out a broadly centrist leadership pitch on Tuesday , declaring that “the CDU must win back ecological credibility in general and climate policy credibility in particular.”

+Otherwise, he said, “we as a party risk losing at least a whole generation.”